 A lot of focus is placed on a stable stance in Iwama aikido.
 Uke will often test nage's posture by pushing against them in a number of directions during a pin or during a pause in static practice of a technique.

 Aikido Success Blueprint shows you how to speed up your learning and develop great skills.
-Offering simple Key Action Steps to the fast-track.
+Offering aiki principles, simple Key Action Steps for Fast Results!

-While most Aikido practitioners have a vertical posture, Iwama style aikido students practice with the hip tucked to allow the back leg to access more power, and be grounded.
+Most Aikidoka have a vertical posture, Iwama style aikido students all practice with the hip tucked to allow the back leg to access more power, grounded.

 Though the back should be kept straight and the center of mass kept between the legs, this creates an impression of leaning forward.